 As with all things in life, you’ve got to “take the good with the bad” – in other words, there are pros and cons to everything.
 On the downside, feminized seeds tend to grow a bit slower than auto-flowering types.
 Compact indica-dominant strains with short internodes can be prone to diseases like mold and fungi.
 The size of some “sativas” can be problematic when indoor space is limited or outdoor discretion is necessary (especially with giants like Moby Dick).

 Their gorgeous aromas can be extremely strong, which can attract unwanted attention if indoor air filters and outdoor guerrilla methods are not employed.
 Inexperienced users and persons with low THC-tolerance should be wary of their extreme potency.
+Of course, some of these cons apply to other seed types too.

 Take note: All auto and CBD varieties discussed below are also feminized!